 One of the first considerations is that all forms of potential pollution should be avoided and one of the first is the atmosphere including the biosphere and the more distant ozone layer.
 Any activity which could potentially cause damage to the ozone layer, including the production of carbon dioxide, must be carefully managed and, to this aim, a true eco-friendly home will have a very low energy requirement and in some cases may even be energy self-sufficient.

 Such simple design considerations as location and orientation can maximise the benefit of sunlight by large south facing windows with high levels of insulation preventing excessive heat loss.
 Traditional heating systems rely largely on the use of fossil fuels which in turn deplete the earth’s natural resources and often contribute to the home’s carbon footprint.
 Even fully electric systems use energy derived from a possibly polluting power station and so the eco-friendly home usually employs a low energy system such as a heat pump which works on the same principle as a refrigerator motor with heat being taken from one location and released at another.
 Some properties may be able to utilise ground or water heat sources whilst others have to rely on air-based systems.
-What Green Home contains a great number of ideas and examples of how to create or buy a green home.

 Water is another consideration and, although not strictly a finite resource, water supply is limited due to the infrastructure and there are many advantages, including financial, in reducing water use.
 Eco-friendly homes often use systems of rainwater collection for non-potable use such as flushing toilets.
 Drainage from the property should also be designed to have minimal impact with natural percolation being preferred to the use of large impervious surfaces needing water to be piped away possibly adding to localised risk of flooding.